simap/okos/README.md

 	* PS2 keyboard interface.
 You probably want an extended keyboard with a numeric keypad (more on that later).
 	* Minimal scan code map/table.
 	* Keyboard gives you repeat for free.
-* Very basic cli lets you edit files, assemble them, and run programs
+* Very basic command line interface lets you edit files, assemble them, and run programs
 * Minimal instruction set assembler for the PIC MCU
 	* What kind of OS doesn't let you write code?!?
 	* Minimal, but workable, instruction set support.